twnanda/twnanda/content/articles/tipitaka/sutta/samyutta/sn01-devata-samyutta-parallel-reading%zh.rst

        [90] This is what that devatā said.
 [SN01-BodhFn-05]_ The Teacher approved.
 Then that devatā, thinking, "The Teacher has approved of me," paid homage to the Blessed One and, keeing him on the right, disappeared right there.

-   * - 英譯 (Ven.
-Thanissaro Bhikkhu, AccessToInsight ) [5]_
+   * - 英譯 (Sister Upalavanna) [6]_
+     - **Sutta Pitaka**

+       | **Samyutta Nikāya**
+       | **Division I –– Sagātha**
+       | **Book 1 –– Devatā Saṃyutta**
+       | **Chapter 1 –– Naḷavaggo**
+       |
+       | Namo tassa bhagavato arahato sammāsambuddhassa.
+       |
+       | **1.
+1. 1.**
+       |
+       | **(1) Ogham — Flood**
+       |
+       | I heard thus.
+Once the Blessed One lived in Sāvatthi, in Jeta’s grove in the monastery offered by Anāthapiṇḍika.
+When the night was waning, a certain deity illuminating the whole of Jeta’s grove approached the Blessed One, worshipped, stood on a side and said:
+       |
+       | “Venerable sir, how did you cross the flood?”
+       | “Friend, I crossed the flood not taking a footing and not exerting.”
+       | “Venerable sir, not taking a footing and not exerting in which manner, did you cross the flood?”
+       | “It’s after a long time I have seen a Brahmin who has extinguished,
+       | Without standing and without exerting he has crossed the diffused ness of the world.”
+       | “Friend, when standing I sank, when exerting I was led astray, therefore not standing, not exerting I crossed the flood.”
+       |
+       | Saying it, the deity waited for the approval of the Blessed One.
+Knowing the Teacher approves, she worshiped and circumambulated the Blessed One and vanished from there.
+       |
+       | **附： Ven.
+Thanissaro Bhikkhu 英譯 (PS: translated from the Pali by Thanissaro Bhikkhu © 1998, AccessToInsight )** [5]_
+       |
-     - | SN 1.1 PTS: S i 1 CDB i 89
+       | SN 1.1 PTS: S i 1 CDB i 89
        | Ogha-tarana Sutta: Crossing over the Flood

-       translated from the Pali by Thanissaro Bhikkhu © 1998
+       |

-       Translator's note: This discourse opens the Samyutta Nikaya with a paradox.
+       | Translator's note: This discourse opens the Samyutta Nikaya with a paradox.
 The Commentary informs us that the Buddha teaches the devata in terms of the paradox in order to subdue her pride.
 To give this paradox some context, you might want to read other passages from the Canon that discuss right effort.
+       |

-       I have heard that on one occasion the Blessed One was staying near Savatthi in Jeta's Grove, Anathapindika's monastery.
+       | I have heard that on one occasion the Blessed One was staying near Savatthi in Jeta's Grove, Anathapindika's monastery.
 Then a certain devata, in the far extreme of the night, her extreme radiance lighting up the entirety of Jeta's Grove, went to the Blessed One.
 On arrival, having bowed down to him, she stood to one side.
 As she was standing there, she said to him, "Tell me, dear sir, how you crossed over the flood."
+       |

-       "I crossed over the flood without pushing forward, without staying in place."
+       | "I crossed over the flood without pushing forward, without staying in place."
 [SN01-ThanFn-01]_
+       |

-       "But how, dear sir, did you cross over the flood without pushing forward, without staying in place?"
+       | "But how, dear sir, did you cross over the flood without pushing forward, without staying in place?"
+       |

-       "When I pushed forward, I was whirled about.
+       | "When I pushed forward, I was whirled about.
 When I stayed in place, I sank.
 And so I crossed over the flood without pushing forward, without staying in place."
+       |
        | [The devata:]
        | At long last I see
        | a brahman, totally unbound,